Yuming408/Radius/report.md

 * **Missing data**
 There are only 59% of the phone numbers are valid.
 To examine the reason,  fill rate of phone number group by headcount, revenue, state, and time_in_business were explored.
 The fill rate is about 58-59% for each of the group, so it seems the missing phone number is randomly distributed
 * **Business size**
 I am interested in segment business size according to the headcount.
 Since most of the Radius's customers are small to medium size of business, so let's focus on insights of small businesses.
-I choose less than 250 headcount as the group for the analysis
+I choose less than 250 headcounts as the group for the analysis

 |headcount| # of business|
 |----------|--------------|